pitt-cdm/2019spring/plans/lesson-25.md

 <li>Look back at the goals you set for yourselves, both in the group contract and in the <a href="https://bit.ly/cdm2017fall#heading=h.dk9v81mzxcbq">criteria-gathering google doc</a>.
 Knowing what you know now, and what you have now, what do you need to do to meet your team's baseline criteria for success by the end of the day?
 Which aspirational criteria are achievable by Thursday? </li>

 <li>If you haven't yet, have a look at the checklist and sets of questions in <em>Writer/Designer</em> chapter 7 (110-112) for some revision considerations.
 Some are matters of final polish, but some are essentials.
 Discuss with your groupmates which is which.</li>

+<li>EXT: I've re-opened the <a href="bit.ly/cdm-tech-survey">Tech Comfort Survey</a> from the beginning of the semester.
+I'm really interested to see how your answers will have changed!
+Plus, it may be a good way to start you thinking about your final reflections. <strong>There is one new question: will you allow me to excerpt from your portfolio in future semesters?</strong> If you have time in class, you can do it now; if not, you can do it for homework.
+I don't expect it will take long.</li>
 </ol>
 </div>